-Ukrainian government forces reclaimed the port city of Mariupol from pro-Russian separatists and said they had regained control of a long stretch of the border with Russia
+Ukrainian government forces reclaimed the port city of Mariupol from pro-Russian separatists and said they had regained control of a long stretch of the border with Russia.
+Ukrainian authorities claimed successes and large casualty numbers against separatist rebels in the east, including re-establishing government control in the port city of Mariupol on Friday.

 More than 40 fighters were killed near Stepanivka, a village close to the Russian border, the Defense Ministry said in Kiev.
 The ministry added that its troops destroyed numerous armored vehicles and two tanks that belonged to the separatists.
 Interior Minister Arsen Avakov said that militants had brought at least three tanks from Russia.
 Experts were, however, quick to point out that the separatists had probably taken the tanks from a Ukrainian depot, as photos and video footage showed vintage Soviet T-64 tanks that are no longer in service in Russia but still used by the Ukrainian armed forces.
 Avakov said Friday on Facebook that government forces had taken Mariupol back under control and hoisted the Ukrainian flag over the city administration building.